talhamohad/talhamohad.github.io/_pages/about.md

   - /about.html
 ---

-👋🏼 I am an undergraduate student at the University of British Columbia ([UBC](https://www.ubc.ca/)) interested in Machine Learning (ML), Artificial Intelligence (AI) and Optimization.
-I have worked as a Research Assistant (RA) applying AI to many fields.
+👋🏼 I am an undergraduate student at the University of British Columbia ([UBC](https://www.ubc.ca/)) interested in Machine Learning/Artificial Intelligence and Optimization.
+I have worked as a Research Assistant (RA) applying AI to many fields and as a software engineer.
 I am passionate about understanding how large neural networks work to develop safe and interpretable AI.

 I am the ML Lead for UBC [Uncrewed Aerial Systems](https://ubcuas.com/) (UAS) and the director of ML at the UBC AI club.